Semantic uplift

 - Maps JSON elements to URIs (which can be URIs of a richer semantic model)

-- Allows validation of complex logical constraints using SHACL Rules to validate examples
+- Allows validation of complex logical constraints using SHACL Shapes to validate examples

 - Perform transforms to any other RDF model and validate results